 The By Law division is responsible for the enforcement of the Municipality's by-laws.
 By-laws are created to address issues and concerns of the community.
 They are created to protect the environment, public health, safety and to maintain a pleasant community for everyone.

-- Addition of the Administrative Assistant is being requested in 2023 - Additional training and memberships are being requested
+• Additional training and memberships are being requested

 • Rat Abatement Pilot Project